ShimonNavon/My-business-card/README.md

 One of my first apps ever.
-I used android Studio.
+I used Android Studio.